 - Being deep underground without a quick exit causes genuine discomfort.

-Just keep in mind that this is not a quick stop: when you factor in the train journey, waiting for your entry slot, and the tour itself, you need to realistically block out about 4.5 hours for the entire round trip.
+Just keep in mind the total time commitment: when you factor in the train journey, arriving early for your entry slot, and the tour itself, you need to realistically block out about 4.5 hours for the entire round trip.

 Wieliczka itself is quieter and more pleasant than many visitors expect after the crowds underground.